accessiblegraphs/accessiblegraphs.github.io/index.md

 <img src="{{site.baseurl}}/images/banner.png" class="img-responsive" alt="Three examples of data visualizations to inform the public about the COVID-19 pandemic.
 The first is titled flatten the curve, and shows two bell-shaped distributions.
 One distribution is tall and narrow, indicating a large peak in cases above a dashed line that represents the healthcare capacity level.
 The other distribution is short and wide, indicating a small drawn-out peak in cases that stays below the healthcare capacity line.
 The second graph shows the reproduction rate of the virus, on the y-axis, by state, on the x-axis.
 The third shows the number of tests conducted by the CDC and US Public labs over time.">

 Data visualization has become an increasingly important means of effective data communication in this data-driven age.
-The COVID-19 pandemic for example has highlighted through COVID case trackers and *flattening the curve*  the important role that visualizations play in guiding important decisions by policy-makers, businessess, as well as the general public.
-However, accessible data representations have lagged behind for people who are blind or have low vision, many of whom rely on [screen readers](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers) to read and interact with information on digital devices such as computers and phones.
+The COVID-19 pandemic for example has highlighted through COVID case trackers and [*flattening the curve*](https://www.pathstoliteracy.org/resource/flatten-curve-graphic-accessible-format/) the important role that visualizations play in guiding important decisions by policy-makers, businessess, as well as the general public.
+However, accessible data representations have lagged behind for people who are blind or have low vision.
+Many of these individuals rely on [screen readers](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers) to read and interact with information on digital devices such as computers and phones.

 # How accessible are visualizations on the web?